2025–26 Scottish Premiership

 - Teams play each other three times (33 matches), before the league is split into two groups (the top six and the bottom six).

-- The 2025–26 Scottish Cup winners (Celtic, or Dunfermline Athletic from the 2025–26 Scottish Championship) qualify for the Europa League third qualifying round.
-If Celtic win the Scottish Cup, the second Conference League spot will be passed to the fifth-placed team.
-If Celtic win the Scottish Cup and finish in the top two, the Europa League spot will be passed to the third-placed team.
+- The winners of the 2025–26 Scottish Cup, Celtic or Dunfermline Athletic from the 2025–26 Scottish Championship, qualify for the Europa League third qualifying round.
+Since Celtic have qualified for the Champions League, if they win the Scottish Cup the Europa League spot will be passed to the third-placed team (Rangers), and the spots for the Conference League second qualifying round will move down one league position meaning the fifth-placed team (Hibernian) will qualify.

 Results